Frequently Asked Questions

 Initial healing is 7-10 days.
 But don’t expect to see healed color/results until approximately 4 weeks after your appointment.

 Day 11-15 : The brows will look a lighter initially.
 The skin thickens slightly as it heals and because of this the pigment sits a little farther away from the surface of the skin and appears lighter.
+(Ex. think of when you get a cut and the scab falls off, you usually have a little white patch of skin where the new skin forms under the scab)

 Day 16-30: Skin thins back out to normal, you will start to see more healed details and color will settle in.

-Examples of Microblading Healing Process:
+Examples of the Nanoshading Combo Healing Process:

+Everyone’s skin is different, but generally combination/oily skin tends to fade and blur a little quicker.
 Services with shading also tend to hold their shape and color a little longer and better than Microblading alone.

 Factors that can make your brows fade quicker:

--Oily skin – Natural oils in your skin both fade and blur the hairstrokes over time.
+• Oily skin – Natural oils in your skin both fade and blur the hairstrokes over time.
 Shading is recommended to help hold the shape for longer retention.

--Frequent exercise – The salt in sweat can purge the pigment from the skin.
+• Frequent exercise – The salt in sweat can purge the pigment from the skin.

--Sun exposure – The sun bleaches everything.
+• Sun exposure – The sun bleaches everything.

--Lighter pigment – Blondes fade faster than brunettes
+• Lighter pigment – Blondes fade faster than brunettes

--Youth – Simply put, the younger/healthier you are, the faster your cells turn over.
+• Youth – Simply put, the younger/healthier you are, the faster your cells turn over

 We recommend a touch up 4-8 weeks after your initial appointment.